Nnennajohn-rain/printf/README.md

-This is our printf ReadMe
+This is our TEAM Project "printf".